alopatenko/LLMEvaluation/README.md

 - AI Benchmarks and Datasets for LLM Evaluation, Dec 2024, [arxiv](https://arxiv.org/abs/2412.01020), a survey of many LLM benchmarks
 - Lessons from the Trenches on Reproducible Evaluation of Language Models, May 2024, [arxiv](https://arxiv.org/abs/2405.14782)
 - Examining the robustness of LLM evaluation to the distributional assumptions of benchmarks, Aug 2024, [ACL 2024](https://aclanthology.org/2024.acl-long.560/)
-- *Synthetic data in evaluation*, see Chapter 3 in Best Practices and Lessons Learned on Synthetic Data for Language Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.07503)
+- Synthetic data in evaluation*, see Chapter 3 in Best Practices and Lessons Learned on Synthetic Data for Language Models, Apr 2024, [arxiv](https://arxiv.org/abs/2404.07503)
-- When Benchmarks are Targets: Revealing the Sensitivity of Large Language Model Leaderboards, Feb 2024, [arxiv](https://arxiv.org/abs/2402.01781)
 - When Benchmarks are Targets: Revealing the Sensitivity of Large Language Model Leaderboards, National Center for AI (NCAI), Feb 2024, [arxiv](https://arxiv.org/abs/2402.01781)
 - Lifelong Benchmarks: Efficient Model Evaluation in an Era of Rapid Progress, Feb 2024, [arxiv](https://arxiv.org/abs/2402.19472)
 - Are We on the Right Way for Evaluating Large Vision-Language Models?, Apr 2024, [arxiv](https://arxiv.org/pdf/2403.20330.pdf)